hardware-fab/osiris/README.md

 The [Osiris 🤗 HuggingFace repository](https://huggingface.co/datasets/hardware-fab/osiris) hosts the randomly generated dataset discussed in the paper.

-In this repository, there is the Osiris Python script (`osiris.py`) and the Python-like version of the SkyWater 130nm PDK (`SKY130_PDK`) along with the necessary files to perform place and route operations (in `schematic2layout` folder).
+In this repository, there is the Osiris Python script (`osiris.py`) and the Python friendly version of the SkyWater 130nm PDK (`SKY130_PDK`) along with the necessary files to perform place and route operations (in `schematic2layout` folder).

 ## Installation
 To run Osiris a suite of tools is necessary.